-Hello!
-Hannah here.
 For the past few months I’ve felt like I’ve made a lot of girl baby blankets, so I wanted to make something that would work for a baby boy.
-I love how modern looking this blanket turned out, and I think it could also be pretty as a couch throw if you wanted to make it bigger.
+I love how modern-looking this blanket turned out, and I think it could also be pretty as a couch throw if you wanted to make it bigger.

-For this blanket, I used the even moss stitch, which is not too complicated (just alternating half double crochet and slip stitch) and gives the blanket a cool sort of chunky look.
-I made a fall blanket with the even moss stitch last year, and I’ve been wanting to use the stitch again.
+I used the even moss stitch for this blanket, which is not too complicated (just alternating half double crochet and slip stitch) and gives the blanket a cool sort of chunky look.

 This blanket is worked lengthwise, meaning I made a really long chain so that the stripes would be vertical.
 I decided to leave the blanket without the border since I liked the look of the ends, but I think it would also look really pretty with some tassels or some ribbing.